mvolkmann/blog/src/deno.md

 | wasi        | implements the WebAssembly System Interface                                        |
 | ws          | for implementing WebSocket servers                                                 |

+TODO: Is `datetime` being renamed to `date`?
+See https://github.com/denoland/deno/issues/8594.

 These libraries typically contain a `mod.ts` file that defines what is exported.